Sample SOW Contract: The Statement of Work

 - Deliverable: Four translated essays by 6 p.m. on Sept.
 19, 2019

 - Note: Format must be Microsoft Word 2010 or higher

 Edits: Each translated document may be returned to you once for editing at the sole discretion of (fill in the name).
 Edits will be avoided at all costs and are not anticipated except in extreme circumstances.
 Edits will be performed by you within 72 hours of return, or forfeiture of 50% payment for the document will ensue.

 Rights, Disclosures, Non-Compete: You hold no copyrights to materials created.
 You agree to public non-disclosure of (company name's) rates, processes, and client lists.
 You agree to refrain from competing with (company name) for the same client (if subcontracted) during the course of this contract ending Nov.
 20, 2019.

 Execution by Counterparts/Facsimile: This SOW may be executed and delivered in counterparts by facsimile or emailed PDF, each of which so executed and delivered constitutes an original.
 Such counterparts, together, shall constitute the same instrument.
 Additionally, each of the parties hereto agrees to execute and deliver original copies of this agreement circulated subsequent to its initial execution and delivery by facsimile or emailed PDF.

-Although Statements of Work and Letters of Agreement are easy to understand and work well for a casual freelance relationship, protect yourself by consulting a union or professional group like the National Writers Union or Freelancers Union.
+Although Statements of Work and Letters of Agreement are easy to understand and work well for a casual freelance relationship, protect yourself by consulting a union or professional groups like the National Writers Union or Freelancers Union.